LazyNickz/AIchatBOT/README.md

 ## 📌 How to Use
 - Go to our FB page (3WMAD-Chatbot)
--Send a message with your question
+- Send a message with your question

 ## 🔮 Future Plans
 - Add quiz/test prep
-- Integrate with Google Drive for auto-updates -generate pictures
+- Integrate with Google Drive for auto-updates
+- generate pictures

 ## IMPORT ON N8N
--edit the apis for google
+- edit the apis for google
--edit the apis for meta
+- edit the apis for meta
--edit the apis for pinecone
+- edit the apis for pinecone